-Respondus is a tool that is intended to minimize the opportunity for academic dishonesty on exams administered through Canvas.
-You can access two different types of anti-cheating technology through Respondus:
+Respondus designs technology that is intended to minimize the opportunity for academic dishonesty on exams administered through Canvas.
+You can access two different tools through Respondus:

 - LockDown Browser, a custom browser that locks down the testing environment within Canvas and prevents students from accessing other information and applications on their computer.
 When an exam is configured with LockDown Browser, it cannot be taken in another browser.

-LockDown Browser and Respondus Monitor are both ways to prevent academic dishonesty during significant assessments.
-There are also other ways to cultivate academic integrity throughout a course that can be used in addition to or as an alternative to LockDown Browser and Respondus Monitor.
+LockDown Browser and Monitor both aim to limit the opportunity for academic dishonesty during significant assessments.
+There are also other ways to cultivate academic integrity throughout a course that can be used in addition to or as an alternative to LockDown Browser and Monitor.

 - Run a practice quiz with your students before they complete any for-credit assignments using LockDown Browser or Respondus Monitor.
 This allows students to make sure they know how the program works, that their devices meet the system requirements, and that they don’t run into any other barriers when using the tool.